NullJupiter/GoMon/README.md

 ### Command Line Agruments Summary

- - `-p` - The path to the go files to be watched, run and restarted
  - `-r` - Watch the folder given with the `p`-flag recursively
  - `-cmd` - [Optional] The program to be run - in case it should different from the go files given with `-p`
  - `-q` - Do not output anything to the console
+ - `directory [directories...]` - At least one path to the files to be watched, in case `-cmd` is not set the filees in the first directory will be run and restarted

 ##### Test Programs